glpi-project/docdev/source/sourcecode.rst

 Testing
 -------

-Unfortunately, tests in GLPi are not numerous...
+Unfortunately, tests in GLPI are not numerous...
 But that's willing to change, and we'd like - as far as possible - that proposals contains unit tests for the bug/feature they're related.

 Anyways, existing unit tests may never be broken, if you made a change that breaks something, check your code, or change the unit tests, but fix that! ;)